pulumi/pulumi-hugo/themes/default/content/blog/ttl/index.md

 ## Wrapping it up

-We are thrilled to be releasing a top customer ask today and are looking forward to hearing about your experience using Time-to-Live Stacks.
+Time-to-Live Stacks has been one of the top requests from our Pulumi Cloud users, and we are thrilled to be making it available today.
+We look forward to further feedback on where Pulumi Cloud can best support your organizations' infrastructure lifecycle management needs.

 Happy hacking!